shopinvader/documentation/data/doc_pages/en/api-introduction.md

 **Product and Categories**

 Product and categories data are not provided directly by the REST API.
-Get product and categories data by using elasticsearch API instead of the REST API.
+These data are fetched via Elasticsearch API instead of the REST API.
-This is quite an interesting specificity to avoid overloading Odoo in case where you only want to display product page or categories pages.
+This is quite an interesting specificity to avoid overloading Odoo when someone only wants to display products pages or categories pages.
 Elasticsearch indexes are feeded by Odoo with product and categories data.